Invzblio/SerialToWifi/README.md

     #define SERVER_PORT 6767
     SerialToWifi serialToWifi(SERVER, SERVER_PORT, TIMESTAMP|NO_RECONNECT);
     // TIMESTAMP: Displays a timestamp at the beginning of each line
     // NO_RECONNECT: Will not try to reconnect if the host is unreachable at some point.
-A reset is required to restart debug outputs.
+A board reset is required to restart debug outputs.
 #endif

 void setup()